nextcloud/documentation/admin_manual/auth_ldap.rst

 * LDAP group support
 * File sharing with users and groups
-* Access via WebDAV and of course ownCloud Desktop Clien
+* Access via WebDAV and of course ownCloud Desktop Client
 * Versioning, external Storages and all other ownCloud Goodies

 To connect to an LDAP server the configuration needs to be set up properly.